NCEAS/metacat/docs/user/metacat/source/configuration.rst

   The Environment Overwrites File should be writable/readable by the user tomcat8.

-  The section of `Tomcat And Solr User Management`_ on the installation page will resolve this issue.
+  The section of Tomcat And Solr User Management on the `Solr installation page`_ will resolve this issue.

 Authentication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~